loning/the-math/docs/psi-collapse-constants-codex/chapter-10-collapse-constants-lattice.md

 \phi_{ij} = 2\pi \cdot \frac{F_n}{F_m}
 $$

-where F_n are Fibonacci numbers.
+where $F_n$ are Fibonacci numbers.
 This creates a cosmic symphony in golden harmony.

 ## 10.10 The Emergence of Particle Masses